Unit evaluations: Information for students

 You are encouraged to complete Online Unit Evaluations (OUEs) to give us constructive and anonymous feedback about different aspects of your course.

 Evaluate your units

 Towards the end of each semester the University asks all students to complete unit evaluations about their course.
 This is your opportunity to provide anonymous feedback about the curriculum, teaching and assessment for each of your units.
 This helps us to know what works well and what we could improve.

-Unit evaluations for the second semester of the 2017/18 academic year will be open between the following dates:
+Unit evaluations for the academic year 2019/2020 will be open between the following dates:

 |Faculty/School/Centre||Open date||Close date|

 |Skills Centre inc FLC||Thursday 28 November||Thursday 9 January|

 |Faculty of Engineering & Design||Friday 29 November||Friday 10 January|

 |Faculty of Humanities & Social Sciences||Saturday 30 November||Saturday 11 January|

 Due to the COVID-19 pandemic the launch dates for semester two OUEs have currently, as of Wednesday 25 March 2020, been pushed back by two weeks from those originally advertised earlier in the academic year.
 The close dates remain the same.
 The new dates can be seen below: